Supervisory Comitee:

 In this package all the implementation of the Clifford element are blade-value treemap based.
 Wrapper classes are used for blade and value manipulation and storing.

-Specific implementations
+Specific implementations differ on blade wrapper

-blade wrapper class basis, in particular:
+class basis, in particular:

 integer-based bynary representation of blades is used for high performance Clifford computation in signed spaces with dimension not higher of 8.